 Aims and Scope

-CVIR Endovascular is a new multidisciplinary open access journal in the fast-developing field of endovascular treatment.
-The journal publishes papers on minimally invasive vascular surgical interventions.
-Diagnostic papers are only published if there is a relation to endovascular treatment.
-The multidisciplinary journal is intended for ALL specialists working in the field of endovascular treatment.
+CVIR Endovascular is the multidisciplinary open access journal in the field of endovascular therapies.
+The journal publishes peer-reviewed papers on endovascular interventions and is intended for all specialists with an interest in vascular disease.

-The field of endovascular treatment is very dynamic and new ideas need rapid communication so that the latest information is available to treat our patients.
-CVIR Endovascular also wants to stimulate scientific discussions and provide a podium to discuss your research work with your peers.
-It is the first open peer review journal in the field of endovascular interventions.
+The field of endovascular treatment is dynamic, and new ideas need rapid communication so that the latest information is available to treat our patients.
+CVIR Endovascular provides an excellent podium to discuss your research work with your peers.

 Editor-in-chief